cmu-delphi/covidcast-indicators/validator/README.md

 source env/bin/activate
 pip install ../_delphi_utils_python/.
 pip install .
-pip install -e ../validator
+pip install ../validator
 ```

 All of the user-changable parameters are stored in the `validation` field of the indicator's `params.json` file.
 If `params.json` does not already include a `validation` field, please copy that provided in this module's `params.json.template`.
-Working defaults are provided for all but `data_source`, `start_date`, and `end_date`.
-The `data_source` should match the [formatting](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html) as used in COVIDcast API calls.
+Working defaults are provided for all but `data_source`, `span_length`, and `end_date`.

+The `data_source` should match the [formatting](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html) as used in COVIDcast API calls. `end_date` specifies the last date to be checked; if set to "latest", `end_date` will always be the current date. `span_length` specifies the number of days before the `end_date` to check. `span_length` should be long enough to contain all recent source data that is still in the process of being updated, for example, if the data source of interest has a 2-week lag before all reports are in for a given date, `scan_length` should be 14 days.

 To execute the module and validate source data (by default, in `receiving`), run the indicator to generate data files, then run
 the validator, as follows: